Write an Image Augmentor¶

 In other words, for simple mapping you do not need to write an augmentor.

 An augmentor may do something more than just applying a mapping.
-To do complicated augmentation, the interface you will need to implement is:
+To do custom augmentation, you can implement one yourself.

 The Design of imgaug Module¶

 The imgaug module is designed to allow the following usage:

 Factor out randomness and determinism.
 An augmentor often contains randomized policy, e.g., it randomly perturbs each image differently.
 However, its “deterministic” part needs to be factored out, so that the same transformation can be re-applied to other data assocaited with the image.
 This is achieved like this: